AP Exam Dates 2026: Full Schedule and Test Calendar

 Can I take more than one AP exam on the same day?

-Yes, as long as the school schedules one exam in the morning and the other in the afternoon.
-This is a common arrangement, and schools have extensive experience managing these schedules to ensure students have sufficient time and supervision between sessions.
+Yes, as long as one exam is scheduled in the morning and the other in the afternoon.
+Schools regularly manage this and ensure enough time between sessions.

 What happens if two of my AP exams are scheduled at the same time?